-The Marine Parks Department has consulted with different stakeholders (Federashon Kooperativanan Uní di Produkshon (KUP), the Harbor Master, maritime authority curacao (MAC) and the Divers industry) and will continue to do so.
+The Marine Parks Department will continue to consult with different stakeholders (Federashon Kooperativanan Uní di Produkshon (KUP), the Harbor Master, maritime authority curacao (MAC) and the Divers industry).
 The aim here is to place safely (by the standard of the MAC and the Harbour and Safety Inspection) several extra mooring buoys to offer local fishermen and other park visitors the opportunity to fish from these mooring buoys, so that own anchors are not necessary.